Jh123x/Img_to_PDF_converter/README.md

 # Tests
 The file types below are the ones which are tested
 - .jpeg
+- .jpg
 - .png

 ## Usage
 1. Click on the converter.exe file to run the program
-2. Browse the image you want to put in the exe file
+2. Browse the image you want to put in the pdf file
 3. Click on Submit
 4. Completed PDF file will be saved in output folder